 Defined in this way, community and communal identity need not imply anything about oppression; just trust, cooperation and sociability.
 Communal identity becomes the basis for oppression when it gets combined with mechanisms of domination and exclusion.
 One might want to call this an "alienated form of community".
 Just as class can be thought of as an alienated form of the division of labor - i.e. an economic relation which gets linked to mechanisms of domination, exclusion and exploitation - and male domination is a form of alienated gender relations (I,e, the gender division of labor gets linked to mechanisms of domination), so to can communal identity become a form of alienated solidarity.
-Ethnicity, religion, language, nationality, tribe, and other forms of communal identity all can, in certain situations, be alienated in this way and become sources of communal division.
+Ethnicity, religion, language, nationality, tribe, and other forms of communal identity all can, in certain situations, be alienated in this way and become sources of communal division, antagonism and oppression.
+Racial division is one specific form of such communal division.